lebelolerato/CMPG-323-Overview---34687602/README.md

     Requirements == The API should contain at least one get, post, patch and delete method per resource
                     I will use HTTP endpoints for my API to update my database

+   # What is an API?
+     Is a set of functions and procedures allowing the creation of applications that access the features or data of an operating system, application, or other service.
+     A web API would be an API over the web that can accessed using HTTP protocol

     How my project works == The following methods are methods contained in the models folder and how they work
 	                       1. Zone.cs